Wheelchair Accessibility of Saint-Malo

 Rennes Bretagne Airport (code IATA: RNS) is the closest international airport near St Malo.
 It takes an hour to drive the 77 km (48 miles) to the port city.
 Air France offers direct flights from Paris Charles de Gaulle Airport to Rennes.
-Another international airport to consider not too far from Saint-Malo is Nantes Airport, which is about 180 km (112 miles) away.
-During high season there are also flights deserving the UK from Dinard Bretagne Airport, which only is an about 20-minute drive away.
+Another international airport to consider not too far from Saint-Malo is Nantes Airport, about 180 km (112 miles).
+During high season there are also flights deserving the UK from Dinard Bretagne Airport, which only is about a 20-minute drive away.

 By cruise ship

 The port of St Malo has a cruise terminal and attracts lots of cruise visitors from April to October.
 Mostly American, British, and German cruise lines stop in Saint-Malo.

 General Wheelchair Accessibility of Saint-Malo

 First, let me tell you that the wheelchair accessibility of Saint-Malo is quite challenging.
 Cobblestones in the historic city center and rather steep inclines aren’t easy to overcome for wheelchair users.
 It clearly would be best to travel with friends or family members to help whenever necessary.

 Nevertheless, Saint-Malo is one of those places that shouldn’t be missed if you are traveling across France.
 There is a lot to see, also for wheelchair users and people with disabilities.
 Let me show you the most accessible spots in the history-loaded old town.